YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Use the same lighting, same camera distance, same hair length, and same dry or wet condition when you take photos.
 Do not compare a bright bathroom close-up with a dark hotel mirror photo.
 Harsh light and wet hair can make even a good result look weak.

-I ask patients to avoid measuring every small hair.
+Avoid measuring every small hair.
 When you stare at the hairline every day, normal uneven growth feels like a problem.
 Monthly photos are usually more useful than daily inspection.

 Can washing or scab removal start shedding later?